maniaclab/snowmass-connect-docs/docs/index.md

     * Insert the following parameter in your submission script: `Requirements = (HAS_MODULES =?= TRUE)`.
 This will request a worker node on a site where the OSG modules are available
     * Before you invoke your executable inside the `run.sh` script load the modules as: `module load module1 module2`

-2. You must always declare your project name, `+ProjectName="snowmass21"`, in your HTCondor submission script to:
+2. You must always populate the project name field, e.g. `+ProjectName="snowmass21.energy"`, in your HTCondor submission script to:
     * Ensure your job is validated for HTCondor to run it on the OSG grid
-    * Job statistics are properly collected and displayed on the OSG monitoring dashboard for the snowmass project: `https://gracc.opensciencegrid.org/`
+    * Job statistics are properly collected and displayed on the OSG monitoring dashboard for the snowmass project: `https://bit.ly/3j36bAc`

 ## Data Management and Grid Transfer